Link to official FIFA FUTSAL Laws of the game

 Penalty Kicks: are taken from the penalty spot and must be shot at goal by a clearly identified kicker.
 Defenders may not be nearer to the ball than 5 yards and must be behind an imaginary line running from touchline to touchline even with the penalty spot.

-Distance: For all the above, except goal clearances, opponents may not be closer to the ball than 5 yards.
+Distance: For all the above, except goal clearances and kickoffs, opponents may not be closer to the ball than 5 yards.

 Ceiling: If the ball hits the ceiling or other object, the team that did not touch the ball last restarts play with a kickin from the nearest point on the touchline.